Exploiting Sparsity for Semi-Algebraic Set Volume Computation: General sparse volume computation

 for $(i,j) = (1,2),(3,5),(4,6)$.
 However, no Stokes constraints can be applied for the computation of $\mu_2$ (there is no Lebesgue measure in the domination constraint, so the optimal measure is not uniform).
 For this reason one can expect a slower convergence than in the linear configuration.

-We implement the hierarchies associated to the 2 and 3 step sparse formulations, as well as the full problem hierarchy, and compare their performance in Figure \ref{fig:nonlinear}.
+We implement the hierarchies associated to the 2 and 3 step sparse formulations, as well as the dense problem hierarchy, and compare their performance in Figure \ref{fig:nonlinear}.
 We can compute analytically

 Both sparse formulations outperform the dense one in terms of computational time needed to solve the corresponding SDPs (Figure \ref{fig:nonlinear_tim}).
 On the accuracy side however (Figure \ref{fig:nonlinear_val}), we observe that the 2 step formulation seems to be less efficient than the 3 step formulation.
-In particular when considering the accuracy/time effort relation at order $3$ the full formulation provides a better value in almost the same time.
-We believe that this can be explained by the way Stokes constraints are added to the program.
-In the branched configuration, the last step of the optimization program cannot be accelerated by Stokes constraints.
-The gap between the optimal value and the analytic value for the branched formulation in Figure \ref{fig:nonlinear_val} could be explained by the Gibbs effect in the last optimization step.
+In particular when considering the accuracy/time effort relation at order $3$ the dense formulation provides a better value in almost the same time.

+We believe that this can be explained by the way Stokes constraints are added to the program. {Indeed, at a given clique, Stokes constraints can only be implemented in the variables that are not shared with the input measure.} In the {fully (2 step)} branched configuration, the last step of the optimization program cannot be accelerated by Stokes constraints at all{, while in the 3 step configuration, step 1 includes Stokes constraints in $x_3,x_4,x_5,x_6$, step 2 includes Stokes constraints in $x_2$ and step 3 includes Stokes constraints on $x_1$, which explains the gap between the optimal values of these two configurations}.